WardLordRuby/scriptedSheepshead-TTS/README.md

 * Implement onSave to save players custom settings
 * New icons for deal, pick, and pass
 * Scripted event for leaster call
+* scripted event for 'unknown' situation when playing Call an Ace

 ### Current features:
 * Automatically adjusts game settings for 3 to 6 players